Selecting Landscape Plants: Ornamental Vines

-The Sweet Autumn Clematis, paniculata (Figure 6), is a more vigorous species that grows to 20 to 30 feet.
-It is an easy vine to grow and is popular for the masses of fragrant white flowers produced in late August and September.
+Sweet Autumn clematis, (Clematis terniflora), is a more vigorous species that grows to 20 to 30 feet.
+It is an easy vine to grow and is popular for the masses of very fragrant white flowers produced in late August and September.

 Clematis grow well in full sun or partial shade.
 Preferably, the foliage should be exposed to full sun and the soil kept cool and shaded by low groundcover plants or mulch.
 Vines grow well on the east side of a wall but not on the north.
 Protection from strong winds is also desirable.

 Proper pruning time depends on variety.
 Those that bloom on previous year's wood should be pruned immediately after flowering.
 Most types of clematis bloom on growth made during the current year and should be pruned in early spring before new growth starts.
 Pruning usually is not necessary during the first two years after planting.

 When planting, the crown of the plant should be set 2 inches below the soil surface.
 Support, such as a bamboo stake, must be provided immediately to prevent breakage of the brittle stems.
 A light lattice trellis is one of the best supports for them.

 The landscape uses of clematis are many.
 They are excellent accent vines when trained on arbors, light wire supports or delicate trellises, but are also effective when allowed to trail over rocks, stone walls, or fences.

 English ivy is a handsome evergreen vine that climbs by attaching itself to rough surfaces with very short aerial rootlets.

 The rich, leathery, dark shiny leaves of English ivy hold their color all winter if protected from winter sun and wind.
 North- or east-facing walls are the most satisfactory locations.